Gustave Reininger: Biography

+At night, Reininger re-wrote scripts for producer Howard Zucker.
+Among them, Francis Coppola's 5th Coin, a script on Macau’s Formula One race.
+While working in Paris on a bank assignment, Reininger co-produced a French thriller starring Dennis Hopper called Last In – First Out.
+The film also starred Bruno Cremer, Henri Serre, and Joseph Cotten.

+Reininger was the director-producer of the feature documentary Corso: The Last Beat about the life of beat poet Gregory Corso.

+Crime Story

 In a June 1986 press conference, Mann said that the first season of the show would go from Chicago in 1963 to Las Vegas in 1980.
 He said, "It's a serial in the sense that we have continuing stories, and in that sense the show is one big novel."
 Mann and Reininger's inspiration for the 1963-1980 arc came from their mutual admiration of the 15½ hour television film, Berlin Alexanderplatz, by German director Rainer Werner Fassbinder'.
 Mann said, "The pace of our story is like the speed of light compared to that, but that's the idea - if you put it all together at the end you've got one hell of a 22-hour movie."

 NBC chief Brandon Tartikoff allowed the series to move to Las Vegas for the last quarter of the 22 episodes.
 The last episode is legendary as Ray Luca and Pauli Taglia are on the lam, hiding from Det.
 Mike Torello, in a Nevada desert shack, which is located in an atomic bomb test area.
 An A-Bomb explodes, presumably obliterating Luca and Taglia, in one of the most memorable cliffhangers in television history, leaving viewers wondering whether they were dead or alive, just as the show's creator were wondering if the series itself was dead or alive with NBC.
 Viewers were surprised to learn in the fall the series had returned to be permanently based in Las Vegas.

-The principal characters are based on the real-life head of the Chicago anti-mob unit, Det.
-William Hanhardt and on Chicago mobster Anthony Spilotro.

-Reininger was subpoenaed to Spilotro's trial in Federal Court in Las Vegas as an unwilling material witness for Spilotro, who was alleging that the only way Reininger could have written scripts and the series "Bible" was by having access to Federal wiretaps of Spilotro.
+Reininger was subpoenaed to Anthony Spilotro's trial in Federal Court in Las Vegas as an unwilling material witness for Spilotro, who was alleging that the only way Reininger could have written scripts and the series "Bible" was by having access to Federal wiretaps of Spilotro.
 Reininger in turn discovered that his New York phones were being monitored.
 Reininger was served Spilotro's subpoena, and given a deadly warning, in a New York hotel bar by now infamous Hollywood private detective Anthony Pellicano, who in 2006 was imprisoned for illegal wiretapping, blackmail and harassment while representing notable entertainment figures.

 Spilotro returned home to Chicago and was brutally murdered along with his brother Michael, and buried in an Indiana cornfield.
 The case was dismissed, and Reininger, who had sent all his Crime Story work materials to a former banking associate in Zurich, Switzerland, did not have to testify.

-Subsequently, Martin Scorsese directed and produced his movie Casino loosely basing it on elements of Crime Story, which was recognized at the Casino premiere as an inspiration.
-Crime Story was the prototypes for today's arc-driven television series, such as 24 and The Sopranos that have continuing story lines over multiple episodes.

-Recent work

-Reininger was the director-producer of this feature documentary Corso: The Last Beat, which was released in 2009.